 Despite being close to some of Greece’s most touristic places to visit, Karpathos has largely retained its authentic charm as a sleepy Greek island idyll.
 It is characterised by its pristine beaches and translucent turquoise waters that have you thinking you’re in the Caribbean.

 The quaint villages of Olympos, Menetes, and Othos, with their pastel-coloured houses, should not be missed.
 Karpathos is located a little farther south than most of the islands in the Dodecanese.

 If you want to island-hop, it may make more sense to fly into Kos.
 However, there are ferry links that connect Karpathos with Rhodes, and other islands in the region.

 Kefalonia is home to Anna Pollatou international airport.
-This beautiful island is the largest in the Ionian and is well deserved of several weeks’ worth of exploration in itself.
+This beautiful island is the largest in the Ionian and is well deserved for several weeks’ worth of exploration in itself.

 Kefalonia also makes a good jump-off point for visiting the little island of Ithaca.
 Ferries depart from Sami to the port of Pisaetos in Ithaca.